Introduction to Programming Languages

 Each programming language has its own rules as to how the program should be written.
 These rules and practices constitute the syntax of that specific language.

-Moreover, the code written inside a program file is called the source code.
+The actual code, that is the written instructions inside a program file, is called the source code.

 To create a program, you simply write the code using a plain text editor like Brackets, Notepad++ or Sublime Text and save it on your computer.